-Step Which teams are working?
+Emergency Teams Flow Chart - Bacich Step Which teams are working?
 What is happening?
-1 Teachers and Staff Entire school evacuates buildings, doors unlocked or open Roll taken (mark roster) by every homeroom teacher - red placards show missing students All other staff sign in on roster at Command Center 2 Security Command Center (Incident Commander, Operations Chief and Communications) Security team hand off to Buddy teachers and do sweep of campus - report in to Operations Chief Communications establish missing persons report (after checking sign out binders and absent lists) Ops Chief to assign replacements for missing teachers (Security and S&amp;R first) Incident Commander assesses information and decides with District Office whether to send students home Phone alert system is activated to notify parents of situation and to collect their children if necessary.
+1 Teachers and Staff Entire school evacuates buildings, doors unlocked or open Roll taken (mark roster) by every homeroom teacher - red placards show missing students All other staff sign in on roster at Command Center Put lanyards on students 2 Security Command Center (Incident Commander, Operations Chief and Communications) Security team hand off to Buddy teachers and do sweep of campus - report in to Operations Chief Communications establish missing persons report (after checking sign out binders and absent lists) Ops Chief to assign replacements for missing teachers (Security and S&amp;R first) Incident Commander assesses information and decides with District Office whether to send students home Phone alert system is activated to notify parents of situation and to collect their children if necessary.
 Coordinate with DO.
 3 Search & Rescue (if called by Ops Chief) Locate identified missing persons.
 Team members who are not buddies get supplies early if emergency is obviously severe.
-4 First Aid (if needed) Treat injuries and dispense medication.
-Team members who are not buddies get supplies early if emergency is obviously severe. пас decision is made to sem the students home, drop your rosters in the roster box and go to your team assignment.
-Full School Evacuation 5 Gate Secure the campus to leave only 1 entrances (and exits) - SFD Allow parents in and reassure them Student Release Allow parents in and reassure them Confirm that adults are authorized to collect students Confirm their identity with photo ID Communicate with Student Supervision when a student is ready to be released to an authorized adult Student Release Student Supervision Confirm that adults are authorized to collect students Confirm their identity with photo ID Communicate with Student Supervision when a student is
+3 First Aid (if needed) Treat injuries and dispense medication.
+Team members who are not buddies get supplies early if emergency is obviously severe.
+If a d the students home, drop your rosters in the roster box and go to your team assignment.
+Full School Evacuation 4 Gate Secure the campus to leave only 1 entrance, CC Gate and 1 exit , SFD Gate Allow parents in and reassure them Student Release Confirm that adults are authorized to collect students Confirm their identity with photo ID Communicate with Student Supervision when a student is ready to be released to an authorized adult Student Supervision Keep the students calm Keep students lined up on the field 6 ft distance apart in front of their classroom number Treat minor First Aid needs